woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 2.2.0 =
+* Feature - Refunds system for orders.
+* Feature - New orders panel for managing line items + totals.
 * Feature - Language pack downloader. po and mo files removed from core (too heavy).
 * Feature - Added used payment gateway to view orders screens.
-* Feature - API: Lookup customers by email endpoint.
 * Feature - Allow backorders to be configured at variation level.
 * Feature - Protect admins from shop manager users.
 * Feature - Ability to add custom quantity using add_to_cart shortcode.